 After gathering suggestions from all over, the next thing is to finalize your unique core values to connect to your organization and your community.

-Make sure they don’t represent similarity.
-The similar ones can be merged while the extra can be removed to lessen the quantity to the unique ones only.
+Make sure they don’t represent similarities.
+Then, the similar ones can be merged while the extra can be removed to reduce the quantity to the unique ones.

 Moreover, the core values must not be more significant in number.
 The ones selected must be a fewer, thoughtful, and exact representation of your goals.
 Many renowned companies have a limited number of values that are enough to represent the company.